Research & Reports

 Overview

-In November 2025, 2,140 businesses across the UK and Northern Ireland entered insolvency, a 15% decrease from October and 5% lower than the same time last year.
+In January 2026, 1,846 businesses across the UK and Northern Ireland entered insolvency, a 6% decrease from December, but a similar level to the same period last year.

-• Total Insolvencies2,140 insolvencies across the UK and Northern Ireland.
+• Total Insolvencies: 1,846 insolvencies across the UK and Northern Ireland.

 If you want to re-use this data, please contact [email protected]